 7:30 AM STARDUST: THE BETTE DAVIS STORY (2005) TCM original documentary that explores the life and career of legendary actress Bette Davis.
 Color.
 88 min.

-9:00 AM NOW, VOYAGER (1942) A repressed spinster is transformed by psychiatry and her love for a married man.
-Dir.: Irving Rapper.
+9:00 AM NOW VOYAGER (1942) A repressed spinster is transformed by psychiatry and her love for a married man.
+Director: Irving Rapper.
 Cast: Bette Davis, Paul Henreid, Claude Rains.
+Gladys Cooper.
+Ilka Chase.
+Bonita Granville.
 Black and white.
 118 min.

-11:00 AM BORDERTOWN (1935) An ambitious Mexican-American gets mixed up with his bosss' neurotic wife.
-Dir.: Archie Mayo.
+11:00 AM BORDERTOWN (1935) An ambitious Mexican-American gets mixed up with his bosss’ neurotic wife.
+Director: Archie Mayo.
 Cast: Paul Muni, Bette Davis, Margaret Lindsay.
 Black and white.
 91 min.

 4:30 PM THE LETTER (1940) A woman claims to have killed in self-defense, until a blackmailer turns up with incriminating evidence.
-Dir.: William Wyler.
+Director: William Wyler.
 Cast: Bette Davis, Herbert Marshall, James Stephenson.
+Gale Sondergaard.
 Black and white.
 95 min.

 6:30 PM THE PETRIFIED FOREST (1936) An escaped convict holds the customers at a remote desert cantina hostage.
-Dir.: Archie L. Mayo.
+Director: Archie L. Mayo.
 Cast: Leslie Howard, Bette Davis, Genevieve Tobin.
+Humphrey Bogart.
 Black and white.
 82 min.

-10:00 PM JEZEBEL (1938) A tempestuous Southern belle's willfulness threatens to destroy all who care for her.
-Dir.: William Wyler.
+10:00 PM JEZEBEL (1938) A tempestuous Southern belle’s willfulness threatens to destroy all who care for her.
+Director: William Wyler.
 Cast: Bette Davis, Henry Fonda, George Brent.
+Fay Bainter.
+Margaret Lindsay.
 Black and white.
 104 min.

 12:00 AM THE CORN IS GREEN (1945) A dedicated teacher sacrifices everything to send a young miner to Oxford.
-Dir.: Irving Rapper.
-Cast: Bette Davis, Nigel Bruce, Rhys Williams.
+Director: Irving Rapper.
+Cast: Bette Davis.
+John Dall.
+Joan Lorring.
+Nigel Bruce.
+Rhys Williams.
 Black and white.
 114 min.

 2:00 AM THE CATERED AFFAIR (1956) A working-class mother fights to give her daughter a big wedding whether the girl wants it or not.
-Dir.: Richard Brooks.
+Director: Richard Brooks.
 Cast: Bette Davis, Ernest Borgnine, Debbie Reynolds.
+Rod Taylor.
+Barry Fitzgerald.
 Black and white.
 94 min.
 Letterbox Format.